vCore420/vSkillSystem/README.md

 6/7 - Added Skill Crafting! can craft new skills by combinin 2 others! started working on the style of Nui to have a liquid glass type look to them

+7/7 - added root to CSS for all colours to easily change the nui theme

 ***Current plans todo***